Skip to content

 Add a New Datasource

-If we want to add a new datasource for the production environment, named pgOrder, using the database dialect pg, we can do the following:
+If we want to add a new datasource, named pgOrder, using the database dialect pg, we can do the following:

 1. Add Type Definitions